-The outrageously funny and wildly audacious jukebox musical Rock of Ages is back in New York to celebrate the tenth anniversary of its Broadway debut in 2009, in a limited Off-Broadway engagement at New World Stages.
+The outrageously funny and wildly audacious jukebox musical Rock of Ages is back in New York to celebrate the tenth anniversary of its Broadway debut in 2009, in an open-ended Off-Broadway engagement at New World Stages.
 With a retro score covering some of the biggest classic rock hits of the ‘80s, and a laugh-out-loud lyrics-referencing book by Chris D’Arienzo, the over-the-top parody, set on LA’s Sunset Strip during the Reagan era, takes us to a different “sexier time” with a Republican administration, wine coolers, the sexploitation of women in strip clubs, and crude unabashed comments about the female anatomy.
 Oh, wait . . . well at least nobody drinks wine coolers anymore.

 Presented in the format of a meta-theatrical narrative, the hilarious script is filled with raunchy jokes and sight gags, self-referencing humor and breaks through the fourth wall, as Lonny, assistant manager of the Bourbon Room, recounts the history of the club and its hedonistic denizens.
 His story revolves around the struggle to save the bar, and the Strip, from the clean-up attempts of a German developer and a greedy mayor, by way of local activism (demanding “Strippers not Strip Malls”) and a lucrative farewell concert by burned-out fading rock star Stacee Jaxx and his soon-to-be-former band Arsenal.
 Also central to the story is the relationship of “small-town girl” and aspiring actress Sherrie with “city boy” and rock-star wannabe Drew (yup, “born and raised in south Detroit,” as in Journey’s definitive 1981 anthem “Don’t Stop Believin’”), because – as Lonny tells the audience in a comical direct-address aside – to be successful, all musicals “need a love story.”